The latest medical advances in prostate cancer care

 Your doctor will use two methods.
 Men should have a conversation with their physician about screening starting at age 50—those at higher risk should begin at age 40.

 - Feeling for an unusual lump by means of a digital rectal exam (DRE)

 - Testing your blood for prostate specific antigen (PSA)

 Age—The longer men live, the greater their chances of developing prostate cancer.
 Up to 60% of prostate cancers are diagnosed in men aged 65 and older.
 (ACS Facts and Figures 2014)

 Family history—Genetic studies suggest that strong family predisposition might be responsible for 5-10% of prostate cancers.
-If you have a first-degree relatives who have been diagnosed with prostate cancer, especially at a younger age, your risk may be higher.
+If you have first-degree relatives who have been diagnosed with prostate or breast cancer, especially at a younger age, your risk may be higher.

 Race—Prostate cancer occurs about 60% more often in African American men and Caribbean men of African descent than in Caucasian or Northern European men.

 Physical activity—Staying physically active and keeping a healthy weight may reduce your risk of developing signs of prostate cancer.

 Diet - Some studies suggest that a diet high in processed meat or dairy foods may be a risk factor, obesity appears to increase the risk of more aggressive prostate cancer.